hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/836_pranayama.md

 attempts at generalising are based upon knowing the things we generalise.
 A man proposes a theory, and adds theory to theory, until the whole book is patchwork of theories, not one of them with the least meaning.
-The science of Râja-Yoga says, first you must gather facts about your own mind, and that can be done by analysing your mind, developing its finer powers of perception and seeing for yourselves what is happening inside; and when you have got these facts, then generalise;
+The science of Rāja-Yoga says, first you must gather facts about your own mind, and that can be done by analysing your mind, developing its finer powers of perception and seeing for yourselves what is happening inside; and when you have got these facts, then generalise;